 This is what I mean when I say that John Wilson has invaded every nook and cranny of my inner life.
 I hadn’t thought of Mamoulian in years until I recently came upon an excerpt of a concert conducted by John in Glasgow, September 2011.
 The program was Music to be Murdered By with the BBC Scottish Symphony Orchestra.
+(The BBC yanked that clip from YouTube, but here’s the exact same arrangement in a better recording with The New Philharmonia Orchestra, conducted by the composer himself and produced by Charles Gerhardt.)

 “You know I directed Laura,” said Mr Mamoulian to me matter-of-factly one day as we sat in his alcove-cum-study.